-Here are some resources below on seme (攻め) in English listed by Books, Associations, Authors, Websites, Videos, DVDs and Quotes on Seme.
+Here are some resources below on seme (攻め) in English listed by Books, Associations, Articles, Articles by Website, Videos, DVDs and Quotes on Seme.
 For those unfamiliar with the term:

 Seme as defined in the dictionary is “an attack, the offensive, assault, or siege”.
 In Kendo, it can also be defined as pressure; that is, to pressure the opponent before the attack. – AUSKF